MWGMonsun/TextEditor/README.md

 ## Description

-This COVID19 DATABASE Based On [K_COVID19.csv] And [addtional_Timeinfo.csv]
+This COVID19 DATABASE Based On 『K_COVID19.csv』 And 『addtional_Timeinfo.csv』

 ## Ability

->8 tables through data extraction and classification of individual cases
+>8 tables through data extraction and classification of individual cases and insert data with python

 ## Table